-Irene and David’s story: Converting to Passivhaus8 September 2016
+Irene and David’s story: Converting to Passivhaus

 Believing that we should all do our bit to reduce energy consumption, Irene was determined not to rely simply on solar panels to make a difference.
 Researching the Passivhaus movement was something of an epiphany, she explains: “It was like a light went on – it seems to make so much sense.”

 Any advice for others planning something similar?
-“Despite the media coverage, this technology is quite new and relatively expensive,” says David.
+“Despite the media coverage, this technology is quite new and can be relatively expensive,” says David.
 “We’re saving money on energy, but it’s cost us a lot to build.
 Planning was the biggest challenge, but it’s all been worth it at the end of the day.”

 Thankfully for Irene and David, the architect they chose understood their aims perfectly and their builder was already familiar with the Passivhaus movement.
-In addition, explains David, “we had a wonderful foreman who oversaw everything and made sure it all went according to plan”.
+In addition, explains David, “We had a wonderful foreman who oversaw everything and made sure it all went according to plan”.